Friday, July 3, 2009

 It is illegal in Collier County to use any fireworks that explode or fly, unless they are being used in a professional demonstration with proper permits or for agricultural purposes.

-Fireworks stands are back in business.
-Sales at these stands are limited to only legal fireworks which are on the Florida Division of State Fire Marshal's approved sparkler list.
+Sales at fireworks stands are limited to only legal fireworks which are on the Florida Division of State Fire Marshal's approved sparkler list.
 The list can be found on the Web at http://www.myfloridacfo.com/sfm/

 Residents and visitors who want to create their own fireworks displays should consider the safety issues.
 You can injure yourself lighting the wick.
 Lit fireworks can travel and injure someone else or set a tree or house on fire.